v1rtu3x/CANChallenge/README.md

 - If flags don't appear, check that the corresponding challenge is not paused by the hex broadcaster (watch the logs for "paused" / "resumed").
 - Use `candump vcan0` to verify traffic and timestamps; `cansend` to inject frames. flag):** `0x2A1`.

-### Hex Broadcast — “The Firmware Dump”

-At intervals, a maintenance routine opens a window and streams a hidden firmware blob over the bus, padded by long runs of zeros at the start and end.
-Capture the right portion and you’ll recover the embedded payload.

-**Arbitration ID:** `0x600`.

 ## Developer notes